-21. The number of go-rounds of competition in any single event will be determined by the rodeo management (rodeo committee, stock contractor and or producer) unless otherwise advertised.
+- 20. The number of go-rounds of competition in any single event will be determined by the rodeo management (rodeo committee, stock contractor and or producer) unless otherwise advertised.
 It is highly recommended that at rodeos not having an abundance of contestants in any event or events, that two or more head or runs be given in these events.
-Any rodeo desiring to have a short go-round must request special permission from the Executive Committee.

-22. Seating for Contestants: Management will provide satisfactory seats for contestants.
+Any rodeo desiring to have a short go-round must request special permission from the Executive Committee. - 21.
+Seating for Contestants: Management will provide satisfactory seats for contestants.
 The IPRA will urge all contestants to stay out of the arena when they are not scheduled to compete.
 All contestants who pay entry fees shall be entitled to admittance for themselves and one (1) additional person for every performance of the rodeo in which he or she is entered.
 All officials and labor passes shall be given at the discretion of the management.
-Adequate parking for contestants should be provided by Rodeo Management.
-If contestants set up a pen for their horse or horses they will limit pens to a reasonable size.
-If ask by rodeo management to move pens they shall do so immediately.
+Adequate parking space for contestants should be provided by Rodeo Management.
+If contestants set up a pen for their horse or horses, they will limit pens to a reasonable size.
+If asked by rodeo management to move the pens they shall do so immediately.

-- 23. If sufficient space is not available to exercise contestant's animal, rodeo management or committee will make arrangements to have arena available for exercising of contestant's animal up until two (2) hours prior to the rodeo performance. - 24.
-The Executive Committee will make every effort to see that the prize money is in proportion with gate receipts. - 25.
+- 22. If sufficient space is not available to exercise contestant's animal, rodeo management or committee will make arrangements to have arena available for exercising of contestant's animal up until two (2) hours prior to the rodeo performance. - The Executive Committee will make every effort to see that the prize money is in proportion with gate receipts. - 24.
 Prize money will be set by each individual committee except that all entry fees must be added to the purse and listed as such on advertising for the rodeo.
-It is highly recommended that all entry fees and added money in the seven (7) championship events be equal.

-26. Page 28, Rule 26: Make all entry fee scales a variance of \$20 from minimum to maximum.
-Example \$50 minimum - \$70 maximum, \$70 minimum - \$90 maximum, \$80 minimum - \$100. maximum, etc.
+It is highly recommended that all entry fees and added money in the EIGHT (8) championship events be equal. - 25.
+Make all entry fee scales a variance of \$20 from minimum to maximum.
+Example \$60 minimum - \$80 maximum, \$80 minimum- \$100 maximum, \$90 minimum-\$110. maximum, etc. When Team Roping is enter once there will be another \$20.00 higher variance on entry fees.
+The following scale will be used in determining entry fees, in accordance with added money per event:

-The following scale will be used in determining entry fees, in accordance with added money per event: \$500 or less \$50 minimum - \$70 maximum - entry fee per man per event. \$501-\$999, \$60 minimum - \$80 maximum entry fee per man, per event; \$1000-\$1200, \$70 minimum \$90 maximum entry fee per man, per event; \$1201-\$1500, \$80 minimum \$100 maximum entry fee per man per event, \$1501-\$2000, \$90 minimum \$110 maximum entry fee per man, per event. \$2001 or more \$100 min. \$120 maximum or board can set max.
-Entry fee is per man unless approved by the Executive Committee, Permission must be granted by the Executive Committee for any deviation in the entry fee schedule.
+\$500 or less \$80 minimum - \$100 maximum - entry fee per man per event. \$501- \$999. \$90 minimum - \$110 maximum entry fee per man, per event; \$1000-\$1200, \$100 minimum \$120 maximum entry fee per man, per event: \$1201-\$1500. \$110 minimum \$130 maximum entry fee per man per event. \$1501- \$2000, \$120 minimum \$140 maximum entry fee per man, per event, \$2001 or more \$130 min. \$150 maximum or board can set max.
+Entry fee is per man unless approved by the Executive Committee, Permission must be granted by the Executive Committee for any deviation 29 in the entry fee schedule.
 If 2 go-round rodeo is adding \$999 or less the maximum entry fee will be doubled.
-If \$1,000 or more is added in 2 goround rodeo the entry fee will be \$170 per man per event unless special approval is given by executive director.
+If \$1.000 or more is added in 2 go around rodeo the entry fee will be \$190 per man per event unless special approval is given by executive director.